stoqs/stoqs/docker/README.md

 ### STOQS base image

-For convenience, we capture a key set of OS level libraries/tools in a base image, `mbari/stoqs-base`.
+We capture the whole set of OS level libraries/tools, as well as all production requirements (basically what `setup.sh production` does) in a base image, `mbari/stoqs-base`.

+In this case, `cd` to the root directory of the stoqs repository clone.

 ```
-$ docker build -f Dockerfile-base -t "mbari/stoqs-base:0.0.1" .
+$ docker build -f docker/Dockerfile-base -t "mbari/stoqs-base:0.0.1" .
 ```

 This image also has nginx enabled as entry point.